Founders' Day

 Photo Scavenger Hunt sponosored by the Orientation Leaders

-Founders' Pilgrammage (Weather Permitting)
+Founders' Pilgrimage (Weather Permitting)

 The Founders' Pilgrimage is a walking tour that begins at the original entrance to St. Mary's Hall and weaves its way across nine different stops on campus before ending at the grave of Mother Aloysia Lowe.
 At each stop, Darren Achtzehn, Director of Sustainability and Outreach, will offer a brief history about Seton Hill, a volunteer will offer a Scripture reading, and Tony Krzmarzick, Director of Campus Ministry, will lead us in a brief prayer.